sejinniemma/PuzzleGame/README.md

 1. drag start & drag over

-- I made drag object to save drastart information
+- I made drag object to save drastart information and can be used outside
 - dragged.index : I found Index informaiton through parentNode's childNodes
 - 💥 but childNodes was an object not an array
 -  so made it array using literal array []